Kenneth Williams: Diaries and biographies

 In April 2008 Radio 4 broadcast the two-part The Pain of Laughter: The Last Days of Kenneth Williams.
 The programmes were researched and written by Wes Butters and narrated by Rob Brydon.
 Butters purchased a collection of Williams's personal belongings from the actor's godson, Robert Chidell, to whom they had been bequeathed.

 The first of the programmes said that, towards the end of his life and struggling with depression and ill health, Williams abandoned Christianity following discussions with the poet Philip Larkin.
 Williams had been brought up as a Methodist in the Wesleyan Methodist Church (which united with the Primitive Methodist Church and the United Methodist Church in 1932 to form the Methodist Church of Great Britain), though he spent much of his life struggling with Christianity's teachings on homosexuality.

 Kenneth Williams Unseen by Wes Butters and Russell Davies, the first Williams biography in 15 years, was published by HarperCollins in October 2008.

 An authorised biography, Born Brilliant: The Life of Kenneth Williams, by Christopher Stevens, was published in October 2010.
 This drew for the first time on the full Williams archive of diaries and letters, which had been stored in a London bank for 15 years following publication of edited extracts.
 The biography notes that Williams used a variety of handwriting styles and colours in his journals, switching between different hands on the page.

-September 2025 saw the publication of Beyond Our Kenneth, a work of imagination continuing Kenneth Williams' diaries as if he had not died in 1988.
+September 2025 saw the publication of Beyond Our Kenneth, a work of imagination continuing Kenneth Williams's diaries as if he had not died in 1988.